by Susan Williams

 Healing an Achilles tendon insure can be tricky.
 When your tendon (the connection from muscle to bone) is strained or stretched repeatedly, its ability to handle pressure and transmit the forces that allow you to move decreases, causing the process to become less efficient.
 The tendon becomes fatigued, and the ability of its cells to repair the damage is overwhelmed by repetitive microtrauma, which is the term for small injuries that occur, often due to the weakened state of the tendon.
 Most injuries of the Achilles occur in its mid-portion.
-This area naturally has the least amount of blood supply, which further decreases the tissue’s ability to heal.
+This area naturally has the least blood supply, decreasing the tissue’s ability to heal.

 So what can you do?

-- Avoid icing before activity
+- Avoid icing before the activity.

 - Seek help from your physical therapist!